rail2025/AetherBlackbox/README.md

 Visually see your positions prior to death!

 Shows healing, damage taken, debuffs, buffs and barriers.
-Searchable status/effects, snap to timeline, and more.
+Searchable status/effects, snap to timeline, zoom, pan, and more.

 <br>
 <img width="1007" height="642" alt="abb main window" src="https://github.com/user-attachments/assets/9079f588-a708-4c50-8508-643517b5a869" />